RudrenduPaul/Bank-marketing-campaign-Application-of-machine-learning-in-python-to-boost-marketing-campaign-ROI/README.md

 ### Case II: Campaign based on model

 Mailing only to people in target list,
-Average response rate in the top customer segment is 49.75% (Applying elbow method on graph shown above) Total customers in list = 1500 (Obtained from graph shown above corresponding to 49% response rate)
+Average response rate in the top customer segment is 35.8 % (Applying elbow method on graph shown above) Total customers in list = 1500 (Obtained from graph shown above corresponding to 49% response rate)

 Expected revenue from customers for every positive response is $ 10 Cost of each mailing is $ 3

 #### Mailing to only targeted list of people suggested by model:
-Total campaign profit: $ 4202.0
+Total campaign profit: $ 2,369.0
-ROI %: 140.0
+ROI %: 79
-Marketing to people on targetted list results in a profit of $ 4,202 with a ROI of 140%.
+Marketing to people on targetted list results in a profit of $ 2,369 with a ROI of 140 %.

-Using the model for campaiging improves the campaign ROI to 150% from -44%.
+Using the model for campaiging improves the campaign ROI to 79 % from -44 % (baseline).

-Marketing to new list of people with high probability of conversion identified by the machine learning model, improves response rate to 40%, 4X the overall average response rate of 11% and improves ROI from -44% to 150%.
+Marketing to new list of people with high probability of conversion identified by the machine learning model, improves response rate to 40 % (best model), 4X the overall average response rate of 11 % (baseline) and improves ROI from -44 % (baseline) to 79 % (best model).